JoeWarwick/GCDemo/readme.md

      Locally runnable and deployable to Azure
      Cheap to run in Azure on consumption plan and using EFCore to SQLLite db.

-To run this locally, it requires the latest Azure Functions SDK; VS should download it for you on run.
+To run the API locally, it requires the latest Azure Functions SDK; VS should download it for you on run.
 There is a swagger url presented which is compatible with API Manager and API Gateway in Azure as well.

+The API is deployed to Azure so there is not much need to run it locally.
+The react app will communicate with the azure api.

+The react app may be run locally from the Client/gcdclient folder.
+Run 'npm start' from there to do so.

+I am deploying the client to an Azure linux node host https://gcdclient.azurewebsites.net/ Perculiar errors on deployment are occurring as yet.
+Still investigating.
+You may run the client locally to view it.

 Here are the endpoints: